 Massage therapy was delivered by a licensed practical nurse who had received extensive training in massage therapy.
 She performed massage as part of her nursing duties.
 One type of massage adopted by the nurse for working with cancer patients is outlined in Table 1.
 Massage therapy, for the purpose of this survey, was tailored to meet the needs of the individual patient.
 Sessions of massage were usually limited to 30 minutes, because of time constraints in the nurse's schedule and other demands on patients' time.
 Common sites of massage included the back, shoulders and neck, and feet.
 Whereas patients often associate the term "massage" with "back rub," back massage was often precluded because of patients' intravenous apparatus or symptoms such as nausea.
 The self-report questionnaire was administered prior to discharge at the termination of their' course of massage therapy.
 It assessed the degree to which patients' massage therapy program had affected their anxiety, tension, overall comfort level, and sense of isolation.
 The brief questionnaire provided an opportunity for patients to respond to open-ended questions on "the most beneficial aspects of massage therapy" and "negative aspects of massage therapy."

-Table 2.--Effects of Massage Therapy in Cancer Patients: Excerpts From a Preliminary Survey
+Table 2.--Effects of Massage Therapy in Cancer Patients:

-"The massages helped me to relax and released tension in my body.
+Relaxation "The massages helped me to relax and released tension in my body.
 For a bone marrow transplant patient, massage can be extra important because of the prolonged hospitalization and the problems that accompany the procedure."
+"It makes a long hospital stay very much better.
+Allows better sleeping and relaxes you when you may be nervous about your disease and recovery."
+"She was able to relax a couple of pressure points that medication was unable to relieve."

-"It relaxed me and alleviated pain--no drug was able to do that.
+Symptom Management "It relaxed me and alleviated pain--no drug was able to do that.
 It was the most positive aspect of my health care here."

-"The most beneficial aspect of massage therapy was that l could close my eyes and totally relax, and for a short period of time, forget all the pain and discomfort of this treatment.
+Improved Mood "The most beneficial aspect of massage therapy was that l could close my eyes and totally relax, and for a short period of time, forget all the pain and discomfort of this treatment.
 Massage therapy should be part of a patient's routine and holistic health care."
+"The massage enabled me to totally relax and feel much less anxiety, which l was unable to do before the massage."

+Decreased Isolation "This was a wonderful service.
+It is important for cancer patients to physically connect."
 "It was nice to feel someone touching you when you're isolated.
-It's a very untouchable time."
+It's a very untouchable time." |

 In their responses, 99% of the patients spontaneously mentioned "relaxation" or "release of muscle tension" as one of the most beneficial effects of massage therapy.
 In addition, 35% commented on improved mood or sense of well-being, 22% mentioned assistance in symptom management (control of pain, inflammation, nausea), and 15% made reference to a decreased sense of isolation as one of the most beneficial aspects of massage therapy.
 None of the 104 patients who responded to the survey acknowledged any negative effects of massage.
 In fact, several spontaneously pointed out that massage had no negative side effects.
 Selected excerpts from survey questionnaires are presented in Table 2.